smak7/ardui-sketch/README.md

 ####Programs Needed:
 arduino, illustrator

 ####To Start
 1. Review the code provided and try to understand it.
 If you have any questions regarding the commenting, reach out to me!
 2. Upload your code to your arduino.
 3. Connect your servos and potentiometers to your arduino.
+ * Setting up servos:
    * We'll begin with conneting a red wire to 5V on the arduino and to a (+) slot on your breadboard.
-    Then you'll put a black wire to Ground on the arduino and to the (-) slot on your breadboard.
+   * Attach a black wire to Ground on the arduino and to the (-) slot on your breadboard.
-    Attach Servo 1's white wire to digital 8 on the ardunio and the red wire to (+) on your breadboard, and the black wire to       (-) on your breadboard.
+   * Attach Servo 1's white wire to digital 8 on the ardunio and the red wire to (+) on your breadboard, and the black wire to       (-) on your breadboard.
-    Attach Servo 2's white wire to Analog 12 on the arduino and again the red wire to (+) and the black wire to (-) on your         breadboard.
+   * Attach Servo 2's white wire to Analog 12 on the arduino and again the red wire to (+) and the black wire to (-) on your         breadboard.
+  * Setting up potentiometers:

-    Now we'll set up our potentiometers.
-A potentiometer has three prongs, a negative, a positive and an analog.
+   * A potentiometer has three prongs, a negative, a positive and an analog.
 Place your potentiometer so that no two prongs are  on the same line of your breadboard (this is really important! you don't want to blow  your arduino!).
-Connect the positive to a red wire, back to 5V and the negative to a black wire that goes back to ground.
-Repeat for second potentiometer.
+   * Connect the positive to a red wire, back to 5V and the negative to a black wire that goes back to ground.
+   * Repeat for second potentiometer.
 Below is a photo for you reference!

 <div style="text-align:center">
 <img src="https://github.com/smak7/ardui-sketch/blob/master/docs/arduino_connections.jpg" width=500 alt="Sample Arduino Connections" align="center">